sujeong1787/how-i-influenced-gpt/timeline/timeline-overview.md

-# 📂 Timeline Folder Overview
+## Timeline Overview

-The `timeline` folder documents a chronological sequence of key feedback moments and behavioral changes observed in GPT's responses.
+This document tracks the chronological progression of feedback and system behavior changes observed throughout the interaction.

+---

-## 📌 Purpose
+### Purpose

-- Track when significant feedback was provided
+The timeline exists to:

+- Organize major moments of change in a clear, time-ordered sequence
+- Highlight how specific feedback influenced GPT's responses or behavior
-- Show how GPT responses evolved over time
+- Provide external readers with a narrative of development over time
-- Map conversational patterns to system-level shifts

-Each file (e.g., `2025-01-10.md`) contains:
+---

+### Scope

+This timeline focuses on observable system-level adjustments, including but not limited to:

+- Tone modulation and consistency improvements
+- Feature explanations or tool guidance that shifted in clarity or timing
+- Memory and context retention behaviors
+- Ethical alignment or emotional simulation boundaries

+It excludes minor, isolated quirks unless they signaled broader design adjustments.

+---

+### Format

+Each entry will include:

+📌 **Date**
-- The date of observation or feedback
+A clearly stated date (YYYY-MM-DD) when the observation or change occurred

+📌 **Trigger or Input**
-- A brief summary of what changed
+A brief description of the user feedback or interaction that preceded the change
-- Link to the relevant detailed case in the `/case` folder

-This folder functions as a **logbook**, tracing the *cause and effect* behind each adaptive response.

-## 🛠 Created by

-Designed by Sujeong (수정), based on high-frequency, feedback-driven interaction with GPT over multiple months.
+📌 **Observed Response Change**
+A description of how GPT's behavior or output shifted following the input

+📌 **Interpretation**
+An analysis of what the change may indicate about system adaptation

+---

+### Note

+This timeline does not speculate on internal implementation details.
+All entries are based strictly on surface-level interaction patterns, with dates and behaviors derived from visible user-GPT exchanges.